jrosen48/fb-privacy-the-conversation/manuscript.md

 ## Schools and Districts Use Social Media, Too

-Schools and school districts in the United States are highly active on social media, using their accounts to share timely information, build community, and highlight staff and students.
-However, schools' and districts' social media activity may have a downside in the form of potential harm to students' privacy.
+[Schools in the United States are highly active on social media](https://www.tandfonline.com/doi/abs/10.1080/17439884.2018.1504791?journalCode=cjem20), [using their accounts to share timely information, build community, and highlight staff and students](https://osf.io/qpu8v/).
+However, our research has shown that schools' and districts' social media activity may have a downside in the form of potential harm to students' privacy.

 Our research team came to this topic through the back door: We were systematically exploring why districts and schools used social media during the most tumultuous period of the COVID-19 pandemic, in March and April 2020.
 In the course of this work, we noticed something that surprised us about how Facebook worked: We could view the posts of schools and districts---including posts with images of teachers and students---even when we were not logged in to our personal Facebook accounts.